 Achmelvich Beach

 One of the highlights of Day 2.
 Achmelvich is a small settlement along the northwest coast with a sandy beach and turquoise waters that look very out of place in northern Scotland.
 We were really surprised the first time we saw it.
 People swim and kayak here in summer, though many wear wetsuits.
-There is a caravan park and camping park, as well as a hostel and self-catering lodging in the area.
+There is a caravan and camping park, as well as a hostel and self-catering lodging in the area.

 Achmelvich Beach Isle of Skye and Scottish Highlands itinerary trip Scotland